julfla/pcl-crosscompilation/README.md

 pcl-crosscompilation
 ====================

-PCL with all depedencies embbed for cross compilation from Linux to Windows
+PCL compilation from Linux to Windows